 Amazon opens online pharmacy with prescription delivery

-Now sold on Amazon: insulin, inhalers and other prescription drugs — all with two-day delivery for members of the ecommerce company's Prime shopping club.
+Now sold on Amazon: insulin, inhalers and other prescription drugs — all with two-day delivery for members of the ecommerce juggernaut's Prime shopping club.

 Amazon's new online pharmacy, which opens Tuesday, lets users buy their medication and order refills on their phones or other devices and have it delivered to their doorsteps in a couple of days, just like a book or toilet paper.
 The move propels Amazon into a new business, potentially shaking up the pharmacy industry as it has done to everything from book sellers to toy stores and grocers.